Gravitational collapse in Ho\v{r}ava-Lifshitz theory: Conclusions

 \section{Conclusions}

 \nequation

-In this paper, we have studied gravitational collapse of a spherical cloud of fluid with a finite radius in the framework of the nonrelativistic general covariant theory of HL gravity with the projectability condition and an arbitrary coupling constant $\lambda$.
-Using distribution theory, we have developed the general junction conditions for such a collapsing spherical body, under the minimal requirement that {\em the junctions should be mathematically meaningful in the sense of generalized functions.} The general junction conditions have been summarized in Table I.
+In this paper, we have studied gravitational collapse of a spherical cloud of fluid with a finite radius in the framework of the nonrelativistic general covariant theory of the HL gravity with the projectability condition and an arbitrary coupling constant $\lambda$.
+Using distribution theory, we have developed the general junction conditions for such a collapsing spherical body, with the minimal requirement that {\em such junctions should be mathematically meaningful in the sense of generalized functions.} The general junction conditions have been summarized in Table I.

 As one of the simplest applications, we have studied a collapsing star that is made of a homogeneous and isotropic perfect fluid, while the external {region} is described by a stationary spacetime.
 We have found that the problem reduces to the matching of six independent conditions that the Arnowitt-Deser-Misner variables ($N, N^i, g_{ij}$) and the gauge field $A$ and Newtonian prepotential $\varphi$ must satisfy.